- Stage of development

 -

-Titania, thanks to its high refractive index and electronic properties, has attracted technological interest in fields such as catalysis, photonics etc. Typical synthesis techniques have failed to produce monodisperse TiO2 particles with ease in a broad range of sizes.
-Monodispersity is crucial in some such areas.
+Titania, TiO2, thanks to its high refractive index and electronic properties, has attracted technological interest in fields such as catalysis, photonics etc. Typical synthesis techniques have failed to produce monodisperse TiO2 particles with ease in a broad range of sizes.
+Monodispersity is a crucial characteristic in some areas where optical scattering or diffraction is involved.

 - Proposed solution